jibasham/group-adjust/README.md

 and quicker for others to adopt.
 Let's be honest, as cool as it is to write efficient code, for about 90% of the time it is not worth it.
 You can always throw more hardware at the problem.
 Software engineers are expensive, and having to learn a new tool is a big time sink if the problem is of the ordinary variety.
-So pandas is a good choice because you can show someone the solution and they will understand it quickly.
+So pandas is a good default choice because you can show someone the solution and they will understand it quickly.

 This is the first thing I attempted and what I would call the "vanilla" solution.